Military Strikes Continue Against ISIL Terrorists in Syria, Iraq

--- Near Dayr Az Zawr, a strike destroyed an oil wellhead.
+-- Near Dayr Az Zawr, a strike destroyed nine ISIL oil tankers.

--- Near Dayr Palymyra, a strike engaged an ISIL tactical unit and destroyed a vehicle.
+-- Near Palmyra, a strike struck an ISIL tactical unit and destroyed an ISIL vehicle.

 Strikes in Iraq

-Attack, fighter, remotely piloted aircraft and rocket artillery conducted 11 strikes in Iraq, coordinated with and in support of Iraq’s government:
+Attack, fighter, and remotely piloted aircraft and rocket artillery conducted eight strikes in Iraq, coordinated with and in support of Iraq’s government:

--- Near Sinjar, a strike engaged an ISIL headquarters building.
+-- Near Baghdadi, a strike struck an ISIL tactical unit.

--- Near Sultan Abdallah, a strike engaged an ISIL tactical unit and destroyed a fighting position.
+-- Near Hit, a strike struck an ISIL tactical unit and destroyed an ISIL fighting position.

 Task force officials define a strike as one or more kinetic events that occur in roughly the same geographic location to produce a single, sometimes cumulative, effect.
 Therefore, officials explained, a single aircraft delivering a single weapon against a lone ISIL vehicle is one strike, but so is multiple aircraft delivering dozens of weapons against buildings, vehicles and weapon systems in a compound, for example, having the cumulative effect of making those targets harder or impossible for ISIL to use.
 Accordingly, officials said, they do not report the number or type of aircraft employed in a strike, the number of munitions dropped in each strike, or the number of individual munition impact points against a target.
 Ground-based artillery fired in counterfire or in fire support to maneuver roles is not classified as a strike.